KushagraPatni/QuizApp/README.md

 # Quiz App

-A simple Quiz App built using Jetpack Compose in Android Studio.
+A Quiz App built using Jetpack Compose in Android Studio.
 This app presents users with a series of questions and allows them to select answers, providing feedback based on the correctness of their choices.

 ## Features